 - securities listed on TISE may also be exempt under the quoted eurobond exemption from the requirement to pay UK withholding tax;

-- TISEA has a responsive approach and listing applications can typically be completed in three to five weeks from start to finish although, as sponsor, we will always seek to ensure that the listing timeline fits in with wider commercial requirements;
+- TISE has a responsive approach and listing applications can typically be completed in two to four weeks from start to finish although, as listing agent, we will always seek to ensure that the listing timeline fits in with wider commercial requirements;

-- TISEA operates under global standards of regulation in a manner proportionate to the business being carried out so that there is investor protection but issuers are not unduly burdened;
+- TISE operates under global standards of regulation in a manner proportionate to the business being carried out so that there is investor protection but issuers are not unduly burdened;

-- TISEA does not insist on the appointment of a local paying agent and many listings are achieved without any paying agent being appointed;
+- TISE does not insist on the appointment of a local paying agent and many listings are achieved without any paying agent being appointed;

-- in respect of accounting requirements for guarantors, if the guarantors are within the same group as the issuer, TISE will accept group consolidated accounts and if such guarantors represent 75% of the assets and revenue of the group, audited accounts for the remaining guarantors will not be required.
+- in respect of accounting requirements for guarantors, the latest audited accounts of the guarantor must be provided.
+If the guarantors are within the same group as the issuer, TISE will accept group consolidated accounts.

 Procedure for listing